Sweetpotato3/DualGPUOptimizer/README.md

 - **Execution Management**: Controls and monitors model execution on multiple GPUs
 - **GPU Telemetry**: Collects and visualizes detailed GPU performance metrics

+## New: Enhanced Error Handling & Recovery System

+DualGPUOptimizer now features a comprehensive error handling and recovery system:

+- **Centralized Error Management**: All errors are processed through a unified handler with severity levels and categorization
+- **Automatic Recovery**: The system attempts to recover from common errors like GPU communication failures
+- **Smart Fallbacks**: When components fail, the application gracefully degrades to alternatives rather than crashing
+- **Environment Variable Configuration**: System behavior can be controlled through environment variables
+- **Detailed Logging**: Enhanced logging captures error context for easier troubleshooting

+The recovery system includes strategies for:
+- NVML initialization errors
+- GPU memory issues
+- Configuration problems
+- File access failures
+- External API communication errors

+This robust error handling ensures the application remains functional across different environments and hardware configurations, even when facing unpredictable issues.

 ## New: Event-Driven Architecture

 The direct application now implements a fully event-driven architecture that: